mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 The Kunstkammer and the Evolution of Nature, Art, and Technology*.
 Translated by Allison Brown.
 Princeton: M. Wiener Publishers, 1995.

 Bruaene, Anne-Laure van.
-“Spectacle and Spin for a Spurned Prince: Civic Strategies in the Entry Ceremonies of the Duke of Anjou in Antwerp, Bruges and Ghent (1582).” *Journal of Early Modern History* 11, no. 4 (September 2007): 263–84. doi:[10.1163/157006507782263308](http://dx.doi.org/10.1163/157006507782263308).
+"Spectacle and Spin for a Spurned Prince: Civic Strategies in the Entry Ceremonies of the Duke of Anjou in Antwerp, Bruges and Ghent (1582)." *Journal of Early Modern History* 11, no. 4 (September 2007): 263–84. doi:[10.1163/157006507782263308](http://dx.doi.org/10.1163/157006507782263308).

 Burke, Jill.
-“Meaning and Crisis in the Early Sixteenth Century:
+"Meaning and Crisis in the Early Sixteenth Century:
-Interpreting Leonardo’s Lion.” *Oxford Art Journal* 29, no. 1 (March 2006): 77–91.
+Interpreting Leonardo’s Lion." *Oxford Art Journal* 29, no. 1 (March 2006): 77–91.
 doi:[10.1093/oxartj/kci048](http://dx.doi.org/10.1093/oxartj/kci048).